Fact-checked by the ZeroinDaily editorial team

 Are Async Video Tools Becoming a Real Zoom Alternative for Remote Teams?

-Async video tools like Loom and Claap are becoming genuine Zoom alternatives for remote teams that want to reduce synchronous meeting load entirely.
-These are not screen-recording utilities — they are structured communication platforms where video replaces the email or Slack message, not the live meeting.
+Async video tools like Loom and Claap are becoming genuine alternatives for remote teams that want to reduce synchronous meeting load entirely.
+These are not screen-recording utilities, they are structured communication platforms where video replaces the email or Slack message, not the live meeting.

 Loom reports that its users send over 25 million videos per month as of its most recent published data, with average watch rates above 60%.
 That engagement rate exceeds typical email open rates, suggesting async video is becoming a preferred medium for nuanced communication.
 Teams using Loom for standup updates, design reviews, and feedback loops have reported cutting weekly meeting hours by 30–40%.

 Claap goes further by combining async video with a shared workspace where teams annotate, comment, and thread discussions around specific video timestamps.
-This is particularly effective for product and design teams who need structured critique without scheduling overhead.
+This structure works particularly well for product and design teams who need critique without scheduling overhead.

-Cloud storage is another layer that remote teams often underestimate when switching video tools.
-Meeting recordings, shared assets, and async videos all need a home — our breakdown of cloud storage options for small businesses pairs well with any video conferencing audit.
+Cloud storage is another layer remote teams often underestimate when switching video tools.
+Meeting recordings, shared assets, and async videos all need a home, our breakdown of cloud storage options for small businesses pairs well with any video conferencing audit.

 Frequently Asked Questions